Why your feedback matters

 Responding to your survey feedback

 We use the anonymised feedback from student surveys to enhance our understanding of your experience at BU.
 This is part of our cycle of continuous review and development of our academic provision and student experience.
-We consider the feedback from each survey together with other related material, such as the feedback from other BU and external surveys, SimOn and data about student progression and achievement.
+We also consider other forms of feedback and discuss with relevant staff what actions might be possible or appropriate and how to respond to the feedback.